 How to make pina colada ice cream

-Open the tin of crushed pineapple and empty into a deep bowl or jug you can use a stick/immersion blender in.
+Open the tin of crushed pineapple and empty it into a deep bowl or jug you can use a stick/immersion blender in.
 Blend well until the pineapple is smooth.
 Put the blended pineapple into a small pot on the stove.
-Simmer on a low heat, stirring often until the pineapple has reduced to about one cup (250ml).
+Simmer on low heat, stirring often until the pineapple has reduced to about one cup (250ml).
 Remove from heat and allow to cool, then transfer to a heatproof jug or container that will hold about four cups (1 liter) of liquid.

 Add the tapioca starch to a small bowl.
-Measure out your coconut milk and add about two table spoons of the coconut milk to the tapioca starch.
+Measure out your coconut milk and add about two tablespoons of the coconut milk to the tapioca starch.
 Mix well to form a slurry.

 Add the cream to the ice cream mix.
 Cut the lime in half and juice.
-Measure the lime juice and add to jug with ice cream mix.
+Measure the lime juice and add it to the jug with ice cream mix.
 Measure and add the coconut rum to the mix.
 Stir well and put in the fridge for about four hours or until well chilled.

 Put your storage container in the freezer to chill.
-If using a self refrigerating ice cream machine turn it on about ten minutes before churning, other wise take your bowl out of the freezer just before churning.
+If using a self-refrigerating ice cream machine turn it on about ten minutes before churning, otherwise take your bowl out of the freezer just before churning.